This blog has been updated for 2020.

 Project managers are master delegators.
 Though they are perhaps the most important party to a project’s success, they don’t actually create any of the components of the project.
 Instead, they assemble the best people for those jobs, delegate tasks, and then manage for completion.

 In our changing world of work, HR departments can learn a lot from that method.
-In 2016, 71 percent of HR leaders reported that they’re spending more time on business needs not related to talent.
-The tasks that took their attention from people priorities included leadership communication tasks like managing relationships with board members, planning responses to legislative needs, and managing corporate social responsibility plans.
+In 2019, fifty-one percent of HR leaders said that their department lacked the staffing to uphold their workload.
+And in the past, tasks that have taken HR departments’ attention from people priorities included leadership communication tasks like managing relationships with board members, planning responses to legislative needs, and managing corporate social responsibility plans.

 All of these are certainly valid endeavors, but one person (or even one team) can only do so much so well.
 That’s where delegation comes in.
-Ensure that your team members are all set up to focus on the needs that are most critical to HR and those things that they excel at, then delegate the rest.
+Ensure that your team members are all set up to focus on the needs that are most critical to HR and those things that they excel at, and then delegate the rest.

 3. Create structure